 Easy Monkey Bread

-- 1 package 12 rolls King’s Hawaiian Original Hawaiian Sweet Dinner Rolls
+- 1 package of 12 King’s Hawaiian Original Hawaiian Sweet Dinner Rolls or other simila dinner roll

 - 1/2 cup granulated sugar